Prerequisites

 Navigate to the “Sinks” tab, click the “Create Sink” button, and select “Webhook Sink”.

-Select your Supabase database and the table you want to capture changes from.
+Select the schemas and tables you want to capture changes from (i.e

 Configure message grouping